verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] You are still my most favourite, most painful story to tell.
 - [ ] I am nowhere.
 I have left my world behind, and have not yet found another.
 That is the tragic adventure.
 I have departed but not yet arrived. - Jean Marie G Le Clezio ,The book of flights,
 - [ ] She was voted most likely to take over the world, by us.
+- [ ] You're not asking but you look stunning